Little Big: History

 The band was formed by musician Ilya Prusikin and videomaker Alina Pasok and made their debut on 1 April 2013, releasing their first video "Every Day I'm Drinking".
 They made their first public appearance on 2 July 2013 at the club A2, opening for Die Antwoord.
 They have toured in Europe, Russia, and North America.
 "This music is really in demand.
-We have not invested a single penny, just shot video, and became known in Europe", Prusikin said in an interview with UTV.
+We have not invested a single penny, just shot a video, and became known in Europe", Prusikin said in an interview with UTV.
 On 19 December 2015, the band released their second album, Funeral Rave.
 It was 8th on the Russian iTunes chart for the 52nd week of 2015.
 On 21 May 2016, videos for the songs "Give Me Your Money" and "Big Dick" received a prize at the Berlin Music Video Awards 2016.
 "Big Dick" won Most Trashy, and "Give Me Your Money" won third place for Best Performer.
 "Big Dick", with over 70 million views, is full of sexual imagery and overtones.
 "We just want to show people that they own their lives.
 Countries and governments are not as important as they think, a person can deal with what he wants", said frontman Ilya Prusikin on the purpose of the band in an interview with Noisey.
 The band has its own label "Little Big Family", which includes Little Big (2016–present), The Hatters (2016–present), Tatarka (2016–present), Khleb (2017–present), and Lizer (2018–present).